napatech/dpdk/ntacc_readme.md

 ## Batching - Receive a batch of packets<a name="batching"></a>
 Barching is the possibility to receive a batch of packets instead of one packet at a time.
-The advantage of using batching is that packets are DMA'ed directly from the adapter in to the batching buffer and thereby no copying is done (zero copy).
-The disadvantage by using batching is that packets must not be kept for later analysis.
+The advantage of using batching is that packets are DMA'ed directly from the adapter in to the batching buffer and thereby no copying is required by the host (zero copy).
+The disadvantage of using batching is that packets cannot be kept for later analysis.
 If a packet needs to be kept, it must be copied to another buffer.
 It can be done by using a helper function ([see description below](#helperfunc)).
 A batch of packets are released when a new batch is requested.
 The packet data in the previous batch will then be invalid.

 > Note: Batching is a Napatech addition to DPDK and is not compatible with any standard applications.
-Some small changes must be done to implement batching.
+Some small changes must be done to utilize the batching functionality.
 See the batching example for how to use batching.

 ### mbuf changes<a name="mbuf"></a>
-In order to support batching in DPDK, a some mbuf changes have been made.
+In order to support batching in DPDK, some mbuf changes have been made.

 A new packet offload features flag `PKT_BATCH` has been added.
 If this flag is set it means that the mbuf contains a batching buffer and needs special handling.